Media 'Fact-Checks' Polish Govt on Bestiality Vids on Migrants' Phones

 “Just because someone has a photo of an Iraqi execution does not mean they were involved in the execution… It doesn’t mean that he was the author of the photo either.
 He could just download them from the internet.
 That would be strange behaviour, but not a crime,” he added, somewhat dubiously.

-Kamiński, for his part, looks set to stand by his position that evidence of “sexually distorted persons” among the migrants is reason enough to keep them out of Poland, and will address the Polish parliament on his decision to share censored images of the sexually deviant and terroristic material discovered by the authorities on Monday.
+Interior Minister Kamiński, for his part, looks set to stand by his position that evidence of “sexually distorted persons” among the migrants is reason enough to keep them out of Poland, and will address the Polish parliament on his decision to share censored images of the sexually deviant and terroristic material discovered by the authorities on Monday.

 🚨A migration crisis is building up at the Belarus-Lithuania 🇱🇹 border.